 MIND THE CULTURAL GAP (1)

-A Dutch businessman I know invariably opens Anglo-Dutch meetings with the maxim: “While the English are too polite to be honest, the Dutch are too honest to be polite.”.
+A Dutch businessman I know is fond of opening Anglo-Dutch meetings with the maxim: “While the English are too polite to be honest, the Dutch are too honest to be polite.”.
 Meant as an icebreaker, it invariably raises a polite chuckle.
 A cheerful smile and a wink tend to take the sting out of the words – but his caution is well worth heeding.

 “While the English are too polite to be honest, the Dutch are too honest to be polite”